Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

 <br>

+## Result
+Each model used in this project with the diabetes prediction datasets demonstrated meaningful predictive power greater than 75% classification accuracy:

-# Result - First dataset (Ordinal and Label Encoding using Pandas)
+### Result - First dataset (Ordinal and Label Encoding using Pandas)

 | Models                  |   Accuracy   |
 |-------------------------|--------------|